 IMPORTANT: Fold only 3 times, in different directions (without mushing too hard).
 You might be tempted to knead the dough, but creating the marbled effect takes very little manipulation.
-If you mush and fold too much, you cookies will turn out looking like this:
+If you mush and fold too much, your cookies will turn out looking like the ones below:

 Then gently press the 2 stacks together.
 If you press down too hard or fold too much the marbling effect will disappear – so less is more!